omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - user_page calendar:
   - https://www.huiwenteo.com/normal/2018/07/24/django-calendar.html
   - https://alexpnt.github.io/2017/07/15/django-calendar/
+- wrap the top bar on base generic in the blue div so that they are all fixed
+  - this does not work!

 # Mobile App:
 - when clicking a workout either on user_page or workout_list, show buttons underneath workout after its touched